-So, this idea came from Roy Choi’s A-Frame restaurant in Los Angeles.
+So, this idea came from Roy Choi's A-Frame restaurant in Los Angeles (now closed, so sad!).
 The hubs and I went there right after it opened and had the most amazing beer can chicken and pickled veggies.
 After that, we wanted to top it off right, so we ordered the pound cake churros and chocolate malt.
 (These are actually served together and you dip the churro INTO the malt.
 Game changer.
 So amazing.)

 The best part of this date night though is that Roy Choi himself served us our dessert and told us the story of how he came up with this recipe in Hawaii.
 It was such a treat to meet this food innovator and then to eat his amazing creation.
 (I checked, and it's still on the menu!)